Ultra-Humanite: Silver Age and the Multiverse

 With the introduction of DC's multiverse system, the continuity of Golden Age Superman stories and the Ultra-Humanite were retroactively placed on Earth-Two, the Earth of DC's Golden Age characters.
 The Ultra-Humanite was reintroduced during the Silver Age as a recurring villain in the "Mr. and Mrs. Superman" feature in the Superman Family anthology comic.
 The feature consists of stories about the early years of the marriage between the Earth-Two Superman and Lois Lane.
 These stories feature a number of Golden Age Superman villains of which the Ultra-Humanite is the most prominent.

-In the annual JLA/JSA teamup in Justice League of America #195-197 (1981), the Ultra-Humanite transfers his consciousness to an albino gorilla body and becomes a major super-villain on Earth-Two.
-In one instance, he recruited Brain Wave, Monocle, Rag Doll, Psycho-Pirate, Mist, and four villains from Earth-1 (Plant Master, Signalman, Cheetah, and Killer Frost) into a new Secret Society of Super Villains.
-Afterwards, the Ultra-Humanite regularly appears in DC Comics titles, opposing the All-Star Squadron in the 1940s, and the Justice Society of America and Infinity, Inc. in the decades since World War II.
+In a JLA/JSA teamup story in Justice League of America #195-197 (1981), the Ultra-Humanite transfers his consciousness to an albino gorilla body.
+Later on, he recruits Brain Wave, Monocle, Rag Doll, Psycho-Pirate, Mist, Plant Master, Signalman, Cheetah, and Killer Frost into the Secret Society of Super Villains.